 Ryan Warsofsky was named the seventh head coach in Stingrays’ team history on July 6, 2016.
 He enters his first season as head coach after serving as the club’s assistant coach for the previous three seasons.
-Warsofsky becomes the first American-born coach in club history, and is the fifth-youngest coach in ECHL history.
-He is currently the youngest active coach in the league.
+Warsofsky is the first American-born coach in club history, and upon his hiring was the fifth-youngest coach in ECHL history.

 Warsofsky, a native of North Marshfield, Mass., patrolled the blue line for Sacred Heart and Curry College before playing one season of professional hockey in 2011-12.
 He moved behind the bench in 2012, serving as an assistant coach at Curry College for one season before joining the Stingrays.

 |Coaching Record||Reg.
 Season||Playoffs|